mui/material-ui/docs/src/pages/careers/accessibility-engineer.md

 ## About the company

 MUI started with Material UI, the most successful React implementation of Google's Material Design.
-It has gained a large following, not only due to the fidelity to Material Design, but also because of the number of components, its carefully designed component API, obsession for details, and community engagement.
+It has gained a large following, not only due to its fidelity to Material Design, but also because of the number of components, its carefully designed component API, its obsession with details, and community engagement.
 Today, countless teams and organizations rely on our open-source libraries to build their design system.

 A couple of years ago, we started to expand our suite of products.
-We released [MUI X](https://mui.com/x/), a collection of advanced components; [MUI Design kits](https://mui.com/design-kits/), the MUI components available for the most popular design tools; and also host [Templates](https://mui.com/templates/), a set of pre-built UI kits.
+We released [MUI X](https://mui.com/x/), a collection of advanced components; [MUI Design kits](https://mui.com/design-kits/), the MUI components available for Figma, Sketch, etc.; and also host [Templates](https://mui.com/templates/), a set of pre-built UI kits.
 We've seen rapid growth with all of them (2-3x per year) and we have more to come.
+We are building [a low-code platform](https://mui.com/toolpad/) for developers to significantly increase the speed and lower the barrier for creating simple CRUD/dashboard UIs with MUI.

 We are a fully distributed team, spread across multiple time zones.
 We work mainly asynchronously, relying mostly on written collaboration.